 Just a few examples that are mentioned later on this page are enough to prove how design thinking has almost taken over the progressive Indian scene.
 And it’s not just for the corporate sector.
 This concept holds immense value in all sectors, even while you are teaching a child.

 In fact, it is far easier to teach a child on an emotional and creative level than an adult.
-Adults often create “walls” between their real emotional self and what they show the world.
-Many of us walk around wearing “masks,” no, not the face masks for Covid protection, but masks that conceal our true self.
+Adults often create “walls” between their real emotional selves and what they show the world.
+Many of us walk around wearing “masks,” no, not the face masks for Covid protection, but masks that conceal our true selves.

 We feel vulnerable showing this self to the world.
 And that’s where design thinking comes into play, especially when we want to create a happy Independence Day thought.
 It touches this real self, which had for long been kept hidden in a deep closet of the heart.